davidlampon/charts/README.md

 ##### Good architectural practices

-I faced the option of developing raw code or using a Yeoman generator for a Frontend application.
+I faced the decission of developing with raw files or using a Yeoman generator for a Frontend application.
 As I'm used to the gulp tasks, sass compilation and browser auto reload I preferred this approach although I knew it would be more work to setup.
-Folder structure is the generally accepted although the distribution folder is not present on the repository.
+Folder structure is the generally accepted.

 ##### Clean HTML and CSS markup

-Yeoman generator sets up the html5 boilerplate and I've tried to present the code in the more logical, clear and readable way.
+Yeoman generator sets up the html5 boilerplate which is an standard and I've tried to present the code in the more logical, clear and readable way.
 BEM naming conventions have been used to make the reading of the style sheet straightforward.
 For the € units an after css element has been used.

 ##### Produce a reusable component (View) connected to 3 different data models.

-The view loads a html chunk as a template that is hidden by a class that we remove, customise with the data model values and insert in the base container in the html.
-It displays properly the three different data objects styling each one of them thanks to the additional classes added to each one of them.
+The view loads a html chunk as a template that is hidden by a class that we remove with JS, customise with the data model values and insert back in the base container in the html.
+It displays properly the three different data objects styling each one of them thanks to the additional classes.

 ##### Produce a reliable and unit tested code (we recommend Jasmine).

 Used but not in depth.
-I didn't with a interesting way of testing any of the d3js related functions.
-I just tried my best to come with useful unit tests because as I said unfortunately I have very low exposure to TDD.
+I didn't find an good way to test any of the d3js related functions.
+I just tried my best to come with useful unit tests because, as I said, unfortunately I have very low exposure to TDD.

 ##### There’s a clear MVC separation of concerns.
 In order to do that, you will need a dependency management tool (we recommend you to use RequireJS).

 Used on the controller to introduce as dependencies D3js, the data model and the view.
-Model is the data object from which we get the representation values and View all the functions that interact with the final html as input or output.
+Model is the data object from which we get the representation values and View contain all the functions that interact with the final html as input or output.
 The controller acts and communicates between them.

 ##### Pixel accuracy reproducing designs